 (and we really do)

-There are 4,000 new housing units planned for the Donabate Portrane area.
+There are 4,000 new housing units under construction in Donabate.

 This means that our population is set to grow by 83% within the next five years.